SwimmingMantarain/swimStat/README.md

-# Swim Stats
+# Aqua Metrics

-Swim Stats is a web application designed to help swimmers track their progress and plan their training sessions.
+Aqua Metrics is a web application designed to help swimmers track their progress and plan their training sessions.

 ## Features